Utah Child Custody Lawyer

 A child’s preference is just one factor that the court may consider.
 The court will also consider how integrated the child is into the community at either parent’s home, whether a parent has experienced frequent changes in residence and a parent’s support network.

-Child Custody Lawyers in South Jordan, Bountiful & Utah County
+Get in Touch with Our Child Custody Lawyers in Utah

 Our child custody attorneys at Pearson Butler are positioned to serve the entire state of Utah and offer a free initial consultation to help you learn more about what to expect in your custody case.